rustadadam/PF-GAP/notes.md

 5. Got time_series_forest to work in a partial way
 6. Successfully uncorrupted the requirements file that FreshPrince works
     a.
 Needs implementation still: Difficulties -> "RotationForestClassifier is designed to use decision trees as base estimators, but it applies PCA transformations to subsets of the features before training the trees.
 This transformation makes it non-trivial to directly access the leaf indices of the trees because the input data is altered before being passed to the trees."
+    b.
+To overcome this, I implemented a custom method.
+It now works, though we should talk through the process.